Learn more about why we created PyVista as an interface to the Visualization Toolkit (VTK).

 See PyVista in External Efforts

 Take a look at third party projects using PyVista

-For general questions about the project, its applications, or about software usage, please create an issue in the pyvista/pyvista-support repository where the community can collectively address your questions.
+For general questions about the project, its applications, or about software usage, please create a discussion in pyvista/discussions where the community can collectively address your questions.
 You are also welcome to join us on Slack or send one of the developers an email.
-The project support team can be reached at firstname.lastname@example.org.
+The project support team can be reached at email@example.com.

 PyVista is a powerful tool that researchers can harness to create compelling, integrated visualizations of large datasets in an intuitive, Pythonic manner.
 Here are a few open-source projects that leverage PyVista:

 PVGeo: Python package of VTK-based algorithms to analyze geoscientific data and models.
 PyVista is used to make the inputs and outputs of PVGeo’s algorithms more accessible.

 gemgis: Spatial data processing for geomodeling.

 itkwidgets: Interactive Jupyter widgets to visualize images, point sets, and meshes in 2D and 3D.
 Supports all PyVista mesh types.

 mne-python: MNE: Magnetoencephalography (MEG) and Electroencephalography (EEG) in Python.